woonsan/jackrabbit-datastore-migration/README.md

 ### What if I want to migrate from older versions to 2.16.0 or higher?

-This tool does not provide a perfect solution for that scenario.
+This tool does not provide a perfect solution for every case.

+However, if your target `DataStore` is one of `CachingDataStore` such as `VFSDataStore` and `S3DataStore`, then you may set `target.dataStore.directBackendAccess: true`.
+By changing it to `true`, this tool will try to access the internal `Backend` of the `CachingDataStore` and pass the source `DataIdentifier` directly without having to re-generate the identifier.
+So, the migration will make a totally backward compatible migration even in different versions.

-In general, the following steps are required in high level:
+In other cases, the following steps are required, in principle:

 1. First, upgrade the source repository to use Apache Jackrabbit 2.16.0 or higher in order to use "SHA-256" by default.
 1. Update all the existing DataIdentifiers in the source DataStore from "SHA-1" based to "SHA-256" based identifiers.
 1. Finally, migrate the source DataStore to new target DataStore with this tool.

-Unfortunately, there is no tool for the second step at the moment.
+There is no consideration for the second step with this tool.
-I think the second step deserve another separate tool support.

 ## Configurations